friends-of-freeswitch/switchio/docs/usage.rst

 Primary Components
 ------------------
-Currently there are 3 main objects in Switchy for driving *FreeSWITCH*:
+Currently there are 3 main objects in ``switchio`` for driving *FreeSWITCH*:

-:py:class:`~switchy.connection.Connection` - a thread safe wrapper around the `ESL SWIG python package`_'s `ESLConnection`
+:py:class:`~switchio.connection.Connection` - a thread safe wrapper around the `ESL SWIG python package`_'s `ESLConnection`

-:py:class:`~switchy.handlers.EventListener` - the type that contains the core event processing loop and logic
+:py:class:`~switchio.handlers.EventListener` - the type that contains the core event processing loop and logic
     - Primarily concerned with observing and tracking the state of a single *FreeSWITCH* process
     - Normally a one-to-one pairing of listeners to slave processes/servers is recommended to ensure deterministic control.
-    - Contains a :py:class:`~switchy.connection.Connection` used mostly for receiving events only transmitting ESL commands when dictated by :doc:`Switchy apps <apps>`
+    - Contains a :py:class:`~switchio.connection.Connection` used mostly for receiving events only transmitting ESL commands when dictated by :doc:```switchio`` apps <apps>`

-:py:class:`~switchy.api.Client` - a client for controlling *FreeSWITCH* using the ESL inbound method
+:py:class:`~switchio.api.Client` - a client for controlling *FreeSWITCH* using the ESL inbound method
-    - contains a :py:class:`~switchy.connection.Connection` for direct synchronous commands and optionally an :py:class:`~switchy.handlers.EventListener` for processing asynchronous calls
+    - contains a :py:class:`~switchio.connection.Connection` for direct synchronous commands and optionally an :py:class:`~switchio.handlers.EventListener` for processing asynchronous calls

 For this guide we will focus mostly on the latter two since they are the primary higher level components the rest of the library builds upon.